oamerge/oamerge.com/content/docs/_index.md

 Merge and share OpenAPI endpoints and schemas.

-Install it the normal way:
+Install it the normal way [from npm](https://www.npmjs.com/package/oamerge):

 ```bash
 npm install oamerge